Shalya Parva: Structure and chapters

-After three commander-in-chiefs of Kauravas army slain, Shalya is appointed the leader.
+After three commanders-in-chief of the Kauravas army are slain, Shalya is appointed the leader.
 He too is killed, as is Shakuni.
 Millions more soldiers die on the last day of war.
-Duryodhana in anguish leaves the battlefield, and goes to a lake.
-Bhima meets him there, challenges him to a battle.
-Bhima mortally wounds Duryodhana by crushing his thighs and later, Duryodhana dies.
+Duryodhana, in anguish, leaves the battlefield and goes to a lake.
+Bhima meets him there and challenges him to a battle.
+Bhima mortally wounds Duryodhana by crushing his thighs, and later, Duryodhana dies.

-Out of 11 Akshauhinis of the Kauravas, only survivors are mortally injured Duryodhana along with Aswatthama, Kritavarman and Kripa.
+Out of 11 Akshauhinis of the Kauravas, the only survivors are mortally injured Duryodhana along with Aswatthama, Kritavarman and Kripa.
 From Pandavas army, all five brothers, Krishna, 2000 chariots, 700 elephants, 5,000 horsemen and 10,000 foot soldiers survive.
 Shalya parva describes the war as over with a heavy toll on human lives, Pandavas are victorious, yet a desire for revenge is brewing in Duryodhana, Aswatthama, Kritavarman and Kripa.

 English translations

 Shalya Parva was composed in Sanskrit.
 Several translations of the book in English are available.
 Two translations from 19th century, now in public domain, are those by Kisari Mohan Ganguli and Manmatha Nath Dutt.
 The translations vary with each translator's interpretations.

 Clay Sanskrit Library has published a 15 volume set of the Mahabharata which includes Shalya Parva.
 This translation is modern, by multiple authors and uses an old manuscript of the epic.
 The translation does not remove verses and chapters now widely believed to be spurious and smuggled into the epic in 1st or 2nd millennium AD.

 Debroy, in 2011, notes that updated critical edition of Shalya Parva, after removing verses and chapters generally accepted so far as spurious and inserted into the original, has 4 parts, 64 adhyayas (chapters) and 3,541 shlokas (verses).
 Debroy has published a translated version of the critical edition of Shalya Parva in Volume 7 of his series.

+The entire parva has been "transcreated" and translated in verse by the poet Dr. Purushottama Lal published by Writers Workshop.